 Decisions should be made public according to general rules.

 There are no costs involved in the appeal for reversal (which is the first possible appeal that could be filed before the STA).
 Likewise, the economic-administrative procedure will also be free of economic charge.
 However, if the economic-administrative appeal is dismissed or considered inadmissible, and the Tax Administrative Court finds that the claimant/appellant displayed recklessness or bad faith, then they may theoretically be required to pay the costs of the procedure.
 The authors are, however, not yet aware of this possibility being used.
+However, as far as is known, this possibility has not yet been utilised.

 There are the legal costs arising from parties’ lawyers and representatives.
 At first or single instance, legal costs will be imposed on the party whose claim has been dismissed, unless the court finds serious doubts about the facts or the applicable law.

-Where the sentence recognised some claims but not others, each party should pay its own legal costs, unless the court, after giving due reasons, orders one of the parties to bear all of them because it has sustained its action or brought the action in bad faith or in a reckless manner.
+Where the verdict recognised some claims but not others, each party should pay its own legal costs, unless the court, after giving due reasons, orders one of the parties to bear all of them because it has sustained its action or brought the action in bad faith or in a reckless manner.

 At second instance, legal costs should be imposed on the appellant if the appeal is dismissed in its entirety.
 Legal costs may be awarded in whole or in part, or up to a maximum amount.